The Purpose of a Budget and 11 Reasons Why You Need One

 Ever argue with your partner about money?
 Experts cite money as one of the top reasons for divorce.

-When two people who are used to managing their money on their own get together, they’re bringing their own ideas about personal finance to the table.
-Combine their finances and there’s bound to be disagreements.
+When two people who are used to managing their money independently get together, they bring their ideas about personal finance to the table.
+Combine their finances, and there’s bound to be disagreements.

-Maybe your spouse wants a new car every 2 years, but you’d rather drive your current, fully paid-off car until it dies.
-Or maybe you’re OK with carrying a credit card balance and paying interest while your partner always pays their balance every month.
+The purpose of a budget isn’t just about numbers—it’s about aligning financial values and goals.
+Maybe your spouse wants a new car every two years, but you’d rather drive your current, fully paid-off car until it dies.
+Or perhaps you’re OK with carrying a credit card balance and paying interest while your partner always pays their balance every month.

-You probably won’t agree on everything.
-Budgeting in marriage holds each partner accountable.
+You probably won’t agree on everything, but budgeting holds each partner accountable in marriage.
 Working together to set a budget and stick to it focuses your attention on building a life together rather than fighting over money.

 A Budget Helps You Build an Emergency Fund

-Things like job loss, illness or injury, or major car problems can lead to financial issues along with the problem you’re already facing.
-There’s never a perfect time for emergencies like these to happen, but the best thing you can do is prepare.
+The purpose of a budget is to prepare you for the unexpected.
+Things like job loss, illness or injury, or major car problems can lead to financial issues and problems you’re already facing.
+There’s never a perfect time for emergencies like these, but the best thing you can do is prepare.

 Creating an emergency fund of three to six months of living expenses is essential to your financial well-being.
 In times of trouble, you’ll have some time to recover.